ywen/model_presenter/README.md

 The gem is not trying to provide a automagic way to look cool.
 Rather, it focuses on explicitly expressing the intent of a Presenter class.
 Please read the usage for the details

+## What is a presenter

+A presenter is a bridge between a business model and how it will be presented (as json, as HTML, as text, as PDF, etc.).
+A presenter covers logic that is necessary for presenting a business model, but such logic should not be put into the business model because it doesn't belong to.

+For example, what attributes are going to be included in the JSON return is not a business model's concern.
+Another example, If the front end needs to have a person's gender in a humanly readable way (such as "Male" and "Female"), it is not the business model's concern.
+The business model knows it's gender in some way, it might choose to represent it as a boolean ```model.male?``` and ```model.female?```.
+It is the responsibility of a presenter to provide what the front end needs.
+The Presenter may return the string ```Male``` or ```Female``` in its ```gender``` method.

+## What is not a presenter

+A presenter is a Ruby class, it is not a place for generating HTML tags and even strings.
+An HTML file is the place for writing HTML code.

 ## Installation

 Add this line to your application's Gemfile: